-An introduction to psychological measurement and laboratory techniques used in the experimental study
+An introduction to psychological measurement and laboratory techniques used in the experimental study of topics such as sensory processes, perception, psychomotor performance and learning.

 Psy.
 4409.
 Introduction to Engineering Psychology

 Engineering psychology is presented as an integral component in the design and evaluation of man/machine systems.
 Applied problems and general methodological questions are examined.